Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

 \subsection{Event Simulation}

 Monte Carlo training samples were generated for the $\sqrt{s} = 13$~TeV LHC\footnote{Additional data collected by ATLAS and CMS up to and beyond $\mathcal{L} = 300 \, \ifb$ will be at higher center-of-mass energy, $\sqrt{s} \lsim 14$~TeV.
 We consider $\sqrt{s} = 13$~TeV for ease of comparison to previous analyses and note that the production cross-sections for all relevant signal and background processes vary by $\lsim 10\%$ between $\sqrt{s} = 13$~TeV and $\sqrt{s} = 14$~TeV.
 All processes are calculated at tree-level since, as discussed in Ref.~\cite{Dutta:2017nqv}, K-factors which account for higher order corrections have little impact on the projected sensitivity.} using {\sc MadGraph}/{\sc MadEvent}~\cite{Alwall:2014hca}, with showering and hadronization in {\sc Pythia8}~\cite{Sjostrand:2014zea}, and detector simulation in {\sc Delphes}~\cite{deFavereau:2013fsa}.
-We consider events in which one finds a $\mu^+ \mu^-$ pair, exactly one hard jet, zero $b$-tagged jets, MET, and no hadronic $\tau$ decays.\footnote{We assume, following~\cite{ATLAS:2022hbt,ATLAS:2014cva}, that the effects of pile-up can be reduced by requiring that, for jets with $p_T < 60~\gev$, a sufficient fraction of the tracks associated with the jet point back to the primary vertex, as identified by the jet vertex tagger.} Events are simulated inclusively, with up to three jets, depending on the process.
-There are six major background processes: $\bar \mu \mu jjj$, $\bar \tau \tau jjj$, $\bar t t jj$, $WWjj$, $ZZjj$, $WZjj$.
-Note that $Z$+jets backgrounds are already included in the $\bar \mu \mu jjj$ and $\bar \tau \tau jjj$ classes, which also include lepton production through off-shell $Z$ and photon mediators.
-The cross sections for signal and background events with the correct topology are given in the middle column of Table~\ref{tab:xsec}.
-Note that cross sections for the individual background processes vary widely, with all being larger than the signal.
+We consider events in which one finds a $\mu^+ \mu^-$ pair, exactly one hard central jet ($P_{\rm T} \ge 30$~GeV, $\vert\eta\vert <2.5$), zero $b$-tagged jets, MET ($\ge 30$~GeV), and no hadronic $\tau$ decays.\footnote{We assume, following~\cite{ATLAS:2022hbt,ATLAS:2014cva}, that the effects of pile-up can be reduced by requiring that, for jets with $p_T < 60~\gev$, a sufficient fraction of the tracks associated with the jet point back to the primary vertex, as identified by the jet vertex tagger.} We refer to these defining event selections as the ``topology cuts'', and they correspond to the primary event selections described Ref.~\cite{Dutta:2017nqv}.
+They are distinguished from the further ``precuts'' to be itemized subsequently, which are also applied manually, and prior to the main BDT analysis.